-The Fund intends to be 100% invested in the social impact theme.
-The sustainable investment is analyzed through a social impact score, the level of intention in social engagement and responsible practices (integration of the most relevant ESG criteria by sector).
-The fund's management process is as followed:
+The Sub-Fund intends to invest at least 90% of its total investments (and 100% of the stock equities invested in) in sustainable investments, of which a minimum of 40% with a social impact objective and a minimum of 0% with an environmental objective.
+The sustainable investment is analysed through a social impact score, the level of intention in social engagement and responsible practices (integration of the most relevant ESG criteria by sector).